Skip to main content

 • Frankfurt (FRA) - Condor

 Most flights from the U.S. East Coast are 4-5 hours.
-West Coast flights are 5-6 hours.
-You can leave home in the morning and be in fishing position by afternoon.
+West Coast is 5-6 hours.
+Leave home in the morning, be on the water by afternoon.

 Why Liberia Airport Over San Jose?